theapplegates/sequoia1/openpgp/README.md

 Sequoia supports multiple cryptographic libraries that can be selected at compile time.
 Currently, these libraries are available:

-  - The Nettle cryptographic library.
+  - The OpenSSL cryptographic library.
 This is the default backend, and is selected by the default feature set.
-If you use `default-features = false`, you need to explicitly include the `crypto-nettle` feature to enable it.
+If you use `default-features = false`, you need to explicitly include the `crypto-openssl` feature to enable it.

   - The OpenSSL backend.
 To select this backend, use `default-features = false`, and explicitly include the